Shadowmachete/CTetrisRemake/README.md

 # C Tetris Remake
-My attempts at remaking tetris in C
+Remaking Tetris in C through the terminal

-First attempt through animating in the console
+First attempt at animating in the console

+May only work on Windows since I did this before I had any Linux experience.